derickmoncado/Quantum/README.md

 `gulp linters` to run all linting tasks for HTML, SCSS, and JS `gulp accessibility` to run accessibility tasks that creates an accessibility report .txt file in a folder called `reports`

-### How to use
+### Details

-This starter kit is built with Sass and Gulp build system that have the following features:
+Quantum is a small starter kit that's built with Sass and Gulp build systems that have the following features:

 -	Handlebars HTML templates with Panini– Panini is a super simple flat file generator for use with Gulp.
 It compiles a series of HTML pages using a common layout.
 These pages can also include HTML partials, external Handlebars helpers, or external data as JSON.
 -	Sass compilation, prefixing with Autoprefixer, and JavaScript concatenation